-• Insecurity: In the past decade, many countries in the Region have experienced armed conflict which has negatively affected their capacity to deliver health services.
+- Insecurity: In the past decade, many countries in the Region have experienced armed conflict which has negatively affected their capacity to deliver health services.
 Ongoing conflicts are leading to large VPD outbreaks and exacerbating their spread to neighbouring countries.
-About two thirds of the Region's population live in fragile, conflict-affected or vulnerable settings and half of the world's internally displaced persons (IDPs) are found in the Region, overstretching already fragile health systems in several countries.
+About two thirds of the Region's population live in fragile, conflictaffected or vulnerable settings and half of the world's internally displaced persons (IDPs) are found in the Region, overstretching already fragile health systems in several countries. - Competing priorities: COVID-19 pandemic recovery, natural/manmade humanitarian crises, global/regional health priorities, globalization and the impact of climate change continue to divert financial and human resources from immunization programmes. - Vaccine hesitancy: Vaccine hesitancy has been increasing since the COVID-19 pandemic and is one of the main barriers to immunization in many countries of the Region.